The immigration process could be managed through quotas, says the chairman of the Seimas NSGK

 As one of the ways to control the growth of immigration of Belarusian citizens, he indicated the withdrawal of residence permits in Lithuania, if they were to constantly return to their country.

 “If you return regularly, you lose your permit.
 First you get a warning, and then you lose your permission.
-I think that this is the path that could be chosen,” said the chairman of NSGK.
+I think that this is the path that might be chosen,” said the chairman of NSGK.

 The Ministry of the Interior announced this week that it will propose tightening the requirements for foreigners coming to Lithuania to work and the companies that invite them.